-Screening Criteria Determination Possible Points, If Needed (Activities 1 & 2) Possible Points, If Needed (Activity 3) Rural Refer to Section 5.5.3 for question detail.
-Location is rural.
-N/A. Required N/A. Required Equity, Energy Justice - Justice40 Refer to Section 5.5.4 for question detail.
-Project is in a DAC or its' benefits will flow down to a DAC.
-20 20 New or Existing Plans and Opportunities Refer to Section 5.5.5 for question detail.
-Proposal type is selected.
+Screening Criteria Determination Possible Points, If Needed Rural Location is rural.
+N/A. Required Equity, Energy Justice - DAC Screening Project is in a DAC or its' benefits will flow down to a DAC.
+20 New or Existing Plans and Opportunities Proposal type is selected.
 If updating an existing plan, an explanation is provided.
-10 10 Ability and Preparedness to Achieve Objectives Refer to Section 5.5.6 for question detail.
-Acknowledgement of following a blueprint for their proposal.
-10 10 Budget Justification and Contributions Refer to Section 5.5.7 for question detail.
-Questions are answered, and costs are provided in the budget tab.
-10 10 Cost Savings and Payback, Economic Impacts Refer to Section 5.5.8 for question detail.
-Audit/assessment guidelines acknowledged.
-Savings of the cost are described.
-10 10 Energy savings and Environmental Impact (kilowatt, kilowatt hour, therms, gallons of gasoline, emissions) Refer to Section 5.5.9 for question detail.
-Energy saved by the indicated measures are provided.
-10 10 TOTAL POINTS AVAILABLE 70 70
+10 Ability and Preparedness to Achieve Objectives Acknowledgement of following a blueprint for their proposal.
+For Activity 3, Audit/assessment guidelines are acknowledged.
+10 Budget Justification and Contributions Questions are answered, and costs are provided in the budget tab.
+10 Cost Savings and Payback, Economic Impacts Savings of the cost are described.
+10 Energy savings and Environmental Impact (kilowatt, kilowatt hour, therms, gallons of gasoline, emissions) Energy saved by the indicated measures are provided.
+10 TOTAL POINTS AVAILABLE 70